-It is also possible that these hemorrhages happen when OBGYNs exert force while attempting to deliver a baby that is stuck or otherwise in distress during labor and delivery.
+It is also possible that these hemorrhages in newborns occur when OBGYNs exert force while attempting to deliver a baby that is stuck or otherwise in distress during labor and delivery.
 Subconjunctival hemorrhages are thought to be more likely to occur when certain birthing tools are used, such as forceps or a vacuum extractor.

-It is understandably alarming to see a red patch on your newborn’s eye.
+It is understandably alarming to see a blood spot on your newborn’s eye.
 Fortunately, this is the only symptom of common subconjunctival hemorrhages.
+You are often seeing a baby with a bloodshot eye.
 In a standard case, there is no pain or complications caused by the condition.

 Over the course of a week or two, the sclera will absorb the red blood cells and the mark will disappear.
 If your baby’s eye turns yellow as the blood vessels heal, there is no cause for alarm, as this is a normal part of the healing process.

-Though the healing process is simple, it is still important to follow up with your primary care provider, as they will be able to monitor the healing process and make sure that more serious complications, such as cranial hematomas, are not developing.
-In some extremely rare cases, subconjunctival hemorrhage may lead to some permanent eye damage.
+Still, keep an eye on it and keep your pediatrician in the loop.
+There is an extremely rare risk of more serious complications, such as cranial hematomas, are not developing.
+In some extremely rare cases, SCHN may lead to some permanent eye damage.
 Treatment for these cases will depend on the severity of the condition.

 - Signs of an eye infection, e.g. pus or thick discharge, redness, swelling, fever